An image of researchers working together.

 STUDY PARTICIPATION OPPORTUNITIES

-The Study Recruitment Review Committee (SRRC) is sharing the information below about opportunities for students, faculty and staff to participate in studies with permission to recruit participants from the Queens College community (ordered by close date).
+The Study Recruitment Review Committee (SRRC) is sharing information below about opportunities for students, faculty and staff to participate in research.
+All of the studies below (ordered by close date) have been carefully reviewed and approved to recruit from the Queens College community.

-Participation is entirely voluntary and it is up to you to decide whether you will choose to participate in a study.
+Participation is entirely voluntary.
+It is up to you to decide whether you will choose to participate in a study.
 All questions or concerns about a particular study should be addressed to the Principal Investigator (PI) listed with the study.
-To learn more about a study, including how to participate, click the posting.
-To request permission to recruit participants at QC, follow the instructions For Researchers.

 College Students’ Anxiety and Depression During and After COVID